 Popular Skills for Business Office Manager, Nursing Home

-Survey results show that Nursing Home Business Office Managers use a fair number of skills.
-Most notably, skills in Accounting, Account Management, bill collections, and Medicaid & Medicare Billing are correlated to pay that is above average, with boosts between 10 percent and 14 percent.
-Skills that seem to negatively impact pay include Payroll Administration, Accounts Payable, and Human Resources.
+Nursing Home Business Office Managers seem to require a number of specific skills.
+Most notably, skills in Account Management, Accounting, bill collections, and Medicaid & Medicare Billing are correlated to pay that is above average, with boosts between 10 percent and 14 percent.
+At the other end of the pay range are skills like Payroll Administration and Accounts Payable.
 Those proficient in Accounts Receivable are, more often than not, also skilled in Accounts Payable and Accounting.

 Pay by Experience Level for Business Office Manager, Nursing Home

 Pay by Experience for a Business Office Manager, Nursing Home has a positive trend.
 An entry-level Business Office Manager, Nursing Home with less than 5 years of experience can expect to earn an average total compensation of $39,000 based on 132 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Business Office Manager, Nursing Home with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $48,000 based on 62 salaries.
 An experienced Business Office Manager, Nursing Home which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $49,000 based on 72 salaries.
 A Business Office Manager, Nursing Home with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $50,000 based on 35 salaries.

 Key Stats for Business Office Manager, Nursing Home